-South Korean city urges 2.5M people to stay home over virus
+South Korea city urges 2.5M to stay home as virus cases grow

-SEOUL, South Korea (AP) — The mayor of the South Korean city of Daegu urged its 2.5 million people on Thursday to refrain from going outside as cases of a new virus spike.
+SEOUL, South Korea (AP) — The mayor of the South Korean city of Daegu urged its 2.5 million people on Thursday to refrain from going outside as cases of a new virus spiked and he pleaded for help from the central government.

 Mayor Kwon Young-jin made the request in a televised news conference after the southeastern city and its nearby towns reported 35 additional cases of infection with the new coronavirus on Thursday.

+Kwon also asked Daegu citizens to wear masks even indoors if possible.
+He expressed fears that the rising infections in the region will soon overwhelm the city’s health infrastructure and called for urgent help from the central government in Seoul.

-Health authorities say 28 of those 35 patients went to church services attended by a previously confirmed virus patient.
+The Korea Centers for Disease Control and Prevention said 28 of those 35 new patients went to church services attended by a previously confirmed virus patient.
+That patient is a South Korean woman in her early 60s who has no recent record of overseas travel, according to center officials.

+On Wednesday, the city confirmed 13 cases and 11 of them either went to the same church with the woman patient or contacted her at a hospital, according to the disease control center.

+The explosion of infections in Daegu and the neighboring southeast region, as well as some new cases in the Seoul metropolitan area where the sources of infections were unclear, have raised concern that health authorities are losing track of the virus as it spreads more broadly in the country.

 South Korea has reported a total of 82 cases of COVID-19, a disease first detected in Wuhan, China, in December.